JoJoonBalSsa/Taint-Bomb/docs/README-eng.md

 - You can build jar file by running 'gradle jar'.

 ## resources/pyscipts
-- main.py : is main script that all scripts are executed.
+### Core1
-- obfuscateTool.py : is a class that contains functions commonly used in multiple scripts.
+- analysisResultManager.py : A class that outputs Taint analysis results in Json.
-- check_hash : contains hash information of all '.py' files under the pyscript folder.
-- create_hasy.py : saves hash information of all '.py' files under the pyscript folder to check_hash.
-Should be executed after adding or editing python scripts.
+- methodEndLineFinder.py : A class that finds the end of a method.
+- sensitivityDB.py : A class that defines sensitivity levels.
-- taintAnalysis : performs taint analysis on the project.
+- taintAnalysis.py : Analyzes the project with Taint analysis.
 If there is no Source/Sink flow in the project, nothing will be output.
+### Core2
+#### Comment Remove
-- removeComments : removes comments from all '.java' files in the project.
+- removeComments.py : Removes comments from all .java files in the project.
+#### String Obfuscate
-- stringObfuscate : script that performs string obfuscation.
+- stringObfuscate.py : A script that performs string obfuscation.
-- stringSearch : script that finds strings in the project.
+- stringSearch.py : A script that finds strings in the project.
-- stringEncrypt : script that encrypts found strings.
+- stringEncrypt.py : A script that encrypts found strings.
-- stringInsert : inserts encrypted strings, changes string calls to decrypted string calls, and inserts decryption code into randomly selected classes.
+- stringInsert.py : Inserts encrypted strings, changes string calls to decrypted string calls, and inserts decryption code into randomly selected classes.
-- keyObfuscate : encrypts the key for string encryption.
+- keyObfuscate.py : Encrypts the key for string encryption.
+#### Operator Obfuscate
+- operationDB.py : Operator database for operator obfuscation.
+- operationExtract.py : Extracts operators from files.
+- operationObfuscate.py : Obfuscates extracted operators.
+### Plugin
+- main.py : The main script where all scripts are executed.
+- applyObfuscated.py : A class that applies obfuscated code to a file.
+- levelObfuscate.py : A class that performs obfuscation by sensitivity level.
+- obfuscateTool.py : A class that contains functions which are commonly used in multiple scripts.
+- check_hash :  Contains hash information of all .py files under the pyscript folder.
+- create_hasy.py : When executed, it saves the hash information of all .py files under the pyscript folder to check_hash.

 ## resource/java
 - keyDecrypt.java : a class that decrypts the key for string encryption.